top of page

 • Abstracts may be submitted to one of the following three categories: Research, Evidence-Based Practice, or Quality Improvement/Program Evaluation.

 • Late submissions will not be accepted.
-Abstract submission due date is April 10, 2023 by 11:59 pm Central Time.
+Abstract submission due date is March 22nd, 2024 by 11:59 pm Central Time.

 • Submission of an abstract constitutes a commitment by the author(s) to present if accepted.